Addressing Pain During or After Sex: A Comprehensive Guide

 Pelvic Floor Muscles play a crucial role in sexual function.
 They are responsible for maintaining arousal, reaching orgasm and providing the tone around the vagina.
 Dysfunctions in the pelvic floor muscles, such as tightness, weakness, or coordination issues, can lead to discomfort and pain during sex.

-Pelvic floor physiotherapists who are focused on sexual health and treatment of pain, employ a variety of techniques to alleviate these issues, including manual therapy to release muscle tension, exercises to strengthen and relax pelvic muscles, and education on pain management strategies.
-This targeted approach can significantly improve symptoms, enhance sexual function, and ultimately, contribute to a better quality of life.
+Pelvic floor physiotherapists who are focused on sexual health and treatment of pain employ a variety of techniques to alleviate these issues, including manual therapy to release muscle tension, exercises to strengthen and relax pelvic muscles, and education on pain management strategies.
+This targeted approach can significantly improve symptoms, enhance sexual function, and ultimately contribute to a better quality of life.

 By addressing the root causes of painful sex linked to pelvic floor dysfunction, physiotherapy provides a non-invasive and effective treatment option.